 3. All submissions should be 10-35 pages long, excepting book/film/exhibit reviews, which should be 4-10 pages in length.
 Submissions are due by 11:59 pm on January 31.

 a.
 File-names of the e-copy must have the short title of the essay.
 Example: Opium_Wars.docx

 b.
 All e-copies must be in either Microsoft Word, or PDF formats.

 c.
 You will receive a confirmation email after your submission is received.

 a.
 All papers must have 1 inch or smaller margins on all sides.

 b.
 Font size must be 12 point Times New Roman font and footnotes in 10 point Times New Roman font.

 c.
 Students are encouraged to include relevant charts, images, and illustrations of high quality.

 5. The first page of the paper should have the title in all capital letters at the top of the page.
-This does not include a separate title page.
+Do not include a title page.

 a.
 This is a double blind process.
 Do NOT put your name anywhere on the paper.
 Authors and editors will not be identified until publication.